-The Crassulacian plants exhibit closure of the stomata at day period and the same open during night time.
-During night tie, the cellular structures fix CO2 into malate to such an extent, the pH of the cell sap is rendered very acidic.
-But during the day period.
-The acidity of cell sap disappears because malate is decarboxylated and the products of these reactions are used for fixing carbon dioxide by C3 cycle.
+The Crassulacian plants exhibit closure of the stomata during day period and they open during night times.
+During night time, the cellular structures fix CO2 into malate to such an extent, the pH of the cell sap is rendered very acidic.
+But during the day period, the acidity of cell sap disappears because malate is decarboxylated and the products of these reactions are used for fixing carbon dioxide by C3 cycle.

 The CAM plants have developed certain structural and functional features which are well suited for fixing CO2 both at day and night periods.
 Though the chloroplasts do not show any structural dimorphism or compartmentalization, the switching on the one set of enzymes at daytimes and the other set at night is very remarkable.
 These plants fix CO2 efficiently under extreme conditions like drought, intense sun light wish temperature and poor availability of CO2.
 That is why these plants grow well in xerophytic conditions.

 Nonetheless, during day periods chloroplasts start fixing CO2 by normal C3 pathway.
 Meanwhile, the stored malate is decarboxylated and CO2 thus released is fixed by RUBP carboxylase into PGA.
 The same is subjected to reduction and regeneration steps of C3 pathway.
 Thus, Hexose is continuously synthesized.
-The remarkable feature of CAM plants is that they operate C3 and C4 pathway at different times of the same both operate sometimes, simultaneously.
+The remarkable feature of CAM plants is that they operate C3 and C4 pathway at different times; both operate sometimes, simultaneously.